MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-data-client-errors.md

 * `KustoServiceException`: Indicates a problem in the service side processing the request.
 This is equivalent to HTTP status codes 5xx.
 For a list of errors, see [Service exceptions](#service-exceptions).

 * `KustoClientException`: Indicates a client-side problem in sending the request to the service.
 Specifically, this exception informs the caller that the service itself didn't receive the request.
-For a list client authentication exceptions, see [client exceptions](#client-exceptions).
+For a list client authentication exceptions, see [Client exceptions](#client-exceptions).

 > [!IMPORTANT]
 > All the exceptions have a **Failure code** of `0`, no **Failure subcode**, and a **Permanence** of `False` unless noted in the reason column.